Erwin Walker: Habeas corpus petitions and release on parole

 In 1970, Walker filed a habeas corpus petition with the Supreme Court of California, which was denied without a hearing.
 Walker filed a similar petition in the Solano County Superior Court and sought to have his 1947 trial set aside on several grounds, including an allegation that his 1946 confession had been made involuntarily.
 The case made its way on appeal once more to the Supreme Court of California, which decided the case in February 1974.

 While the Supreme Court failed to overturn Walker's conviction or grant him a new trial, it instructed the lower court to delete that portion of Walker's life sentence that excluded any possibility of parole, allowing him to apply to the California Adult Authority for parole and to have his parole application duly considered.
 Walker applied for parole in 1974, which was granted, and he was released from Vacaville.
 After a short stay at a halfway house, Walker was released from further parole restrictions.
 Immediately after leaving prison, he legally changed his name.
 After obtaining a job as a chemist, he disappeared from public view.
 Walker died in 2008.

 He Walked by Night

-In 1948, Eagle-Lion Films released a film that was loosely based on Walker's 1946 crime spree in Los Angeles, He Walked by Night.
+In 1948, Eagle-Lion Films released a film that was loosely based on Walker's 1946 crime spree, He Walked by Night.
 Walker's character, Roy Morgan, was played by actor Richard Basehart.
 The film was shot in a semidocumentary format on location in and around Los Angeles.
-In the film, Morgan is shot dead by police in one of the city's underground drainage tunnels as he attempts to shoot his way out of the police dragnet.
+In the film, Morgan is shot dead in one of the city's underground drainage tunnels as he attempts to shoot his way out of a police dragnet.
+The film is notable for featuring actor and writer Jack Webb in the minor role of forensic specialist Lee Whitey; Webb's chance meeting with the film's police consultant inspired him to create Dragnet.